10eputzen/frontend-nanodegree-feedreader/README.md

 **The menu**
 Change the class on the body to anything than menu-hidden will cause the test to fail.

-Changing the following line will cause the test to fail
+Changing the following line in app.js will cause the test to fail

 ```js
     menuIcon.on('click', function() {